 It’s all cyclical, isn’t it?

 So, there you have it!
 That’s my guide to recycling in Spain, though it is very Madrid specific at times.
-And because it is more specific for Madrid, I would encourage you to do research about the region or city you are in (or will visit) in order to find exact info on bin colors or any extra recycling methods that aren’t practiced here.
+And because it is more specific for Madrid, I would encourage you to do research about the region or city you are in (or will visit) in order to find exact info on bin colors or any extra recycling methods that are or aren’t practiced here.

 Is there anything I missed or that you would like to comment on?
 If you live in a different country, what is the system like there – is it different from or similar to recycling in Spain?
 Tell me about it!